“I believe my various experiences in work and life have helped me to join with individuals as we work to navigate their journey.”

 What do you do to continue learning and building competencies as a provider?

 I am always seeking additional opportunities to add to my skill set or fine tune my therapy practice.
 I am a member of the local, state, and national accreditation boards for my licensure.
 Additionally, I meet monthly with other therapists in my community to enhance my skills, seek peer support, and engage in self-care.
 As a best practice, I meet monthly with a clinical supervisor to ensure I am maintaining therapeutic balance and perspective.

 How do your core values shape your approach to therapy?

-My core values are the cornerstone of my practice and include compassion, transparency, and respect.
+My core values of compassion, transparency, and respect are the cornerstone of my practice. .
 These are not only fundamental to how I practice as a therapist but they are also the foundation of how I live my life.
-I grew up on a farm and the compassion for all life was vital to thriving.
-Developing the ability to be open and real with myself was needed for working with the livestock and various customers on our farm.
-Respect is given to all; respect for our individuality is inherent in nature and makes us strong, creative, and beautiful.
+Respect is given to all; respect for our individuality is recognizing what makes us strong, creative, and beautiful.
 I understand life transitions and believe that in each stage of life, there is beauty.

 “I enjoy working with individuals who are curious and open to the process of therapy.”